 To become a Phlebotomy Technician in South Africa, you will typically need the following qualifications:

-Phlebotomy Technicians in South Africa typically study for more than 2 years.
+Studying and training to become a Phlebotomy Technician in South Africa typically take more than 2 years.

 Please note that upon completion of your studies, you will need to be assessed by the Society for Medical Laboratory Technologists of South Africa as well as register with the Health Professionals Council of South Africa (HPCSA) in order to work in this field.